musta7188/challange01/README.md

 ## Usage

 The website is straightforward to use.
 Navigate through the homepage to learn about different digital marketing strategies.
-Click on the links in the header to jump directly to the respective sections.
+Below you will find a photo of the page.

 ![Horiseon Homepage](/Assets/01-html-css-git-challenge-demo.png)